Pyprohly/reddit-api-doc-notes/docs/api-reference/direct_message.rst

 To block a user directly by ID or name, see :ref:`here <account-block-user>` instead.

-If the ID specified by `id` is invalid, the action is treated as a success.
+If the `id` parameter was not specified, is invalid, or doesn't exist, the action is treated as a success.

-This endpoint does not process user IDs but if the ID specified by `id` matches that of an existing user's full ID36, then a 500 HTTP status error is raised.
+This endpoint does not process user IDs.
+If the ID specified by `id` matches that of an existing user's full ID36, then a 500 HTTP status error is raised.

 Returns an empty JSON object on success.